carnager/clerk-modular/README.md

 - use the provided PKGBUILD

 ### Others:
-Note for packagers: clerk-rofi and clerk-service expect the clerk_core.py file to be in the same directory.
+Note for packagers: clerk-rofi and clerk-service expect the clerk_core.py file to be in the same directory or in site-packages/ folder of your python distribution

 ## Configuration
 The core module and clerk-rofi tool expect configuration files at ~/.config/clerk/clerk-core.conf and ~/.config/clerk/clerk/clerk-rofi.conf.